 Section 5.04 Annual Transitions.
 To maintain Club continuity, Officers and Directors whose terms of office have expired, shall assure the orderly transition of authority to their successors before being relieved of their responsibilities.
 Similarly, Officers whose terms of office have expired shall take appropriate steps to substitute their successors on all of the Club’s financial accounts and signature cards, (see Section 08.04.01).

 Section 6.01 Definition.
 A Professional Coach is a certified USA Rugby qualified instructor who is vetted by the Coaching Committee, approved by the Board of Directors and hired by the Executive Committee to provide instruction to the Competitive Playing Members of the Club.
 A Professional Coach need not be a Member of the Club.

 Section 6.02 Privileges.
-Each Professional Coach may enjoy all the privileges of the Club, except that they may not vote or hold an office within the Club unless they are also a Member in good standing of the Club.
-However, a Professional Coach may serve as a Manager, Chairperson or Committee Member for any committee designated by the Club.
+Each Professional Coach may enjoy all the privileges of the Club, except that they may not vote or hold an office within the Club unless they are also a Member in good standing of the Club as granted by the Executive Committee.
+A Professional Coach may serve as a Manager, Chairperson or Committee Member for any committee designated by the Club.

 Section 6.03 Approval.
 To become the Club’s official Professional Coach, a candidate must submit a written personal resume to the Coaching Committee.
 The Coaching Committee must recommend the Coach by a majority vote and then the coach must be approved by the Board of Directors by a majority vote before being hired by the Executive Committee; the Club Membership may veto the Executive Committee’s decision with a majority vote or petition to the Coaching Committee for review.